ulfschneider/ulfschneider.github.io/_posts/thoughts/2016-04-23-pocket-git-guide.md

 Remove or rename a branch
 ---

-Sometimes you want to remove a branch, e.g. after all work is done and the branch has been merged into the master.
+Sometimes you want to remove a branch, e.g., after all work is done and the branch has been merged into the master.
 In order to go ahead, use `git branch -d <branch-to-delete>` to remove your local branch.
 To remove a remote branch (refer to [Working with remotes to share with a team](#working-with-remotes-to-share-with-a-team)), use `git push origin --delete <branch-to-delete>`.

 A rename of the current local branch can be achieved by `git branch -m <new-branch-name>`.